kata-ai/kata-cli/README.md

 ➜  kata nl-predict [-s <sentence>]
 ```

-*Contributing to the Documentation*
+# Contributing
 Is something missing/incorrect?
 Please let us know by contacting support@kata.ai.
-If you know how to fix it straight away, don’t hesitate to create a pull request on this documentation’s GitHub repository.
+If you know how to fix it straight away, don’t hesitate to create a pull request on this documentation’s GitHub repository by following these steps:
+1. Fork this repository
+2. Name your branch with prefix `feature/` if you added new feature, `hotfix/` if you fixed some bugs
+3. Code, and dont forget to add test after added new feature
+4. Commit your branch and pull request to base `develop` branch

+Happy contributing :)